Berni2490/latenode-docs-test/docs/basic_tutorials/first_pa.md

     ![AI Agent node](../assets/add-node.png){ align=right }

     The node appears on the board and the node settings window pops up.
 Press the node name `UNTITLED` and rename to `Stanley`.
-For now leave other settings by default and close the window, we will back here later.
+For now, leave other settings at their default values and close the window.
+We'll back here later.

-This AI Agent node is the brain of our assistant, who will manage the other nodes.
-We want our assistant to be able to read mails and create mail drafts, check and create events in Google Calendar, list and create tasks in the task tracker.
+This AI Agent node is the brain of our assistant.
+It will manage the other nodes.

+We want our assistant to be able to read mails and create drafts, check and create events in Google Calendar, list and create tasks in a task tracker.
+Now, let's add nodes representing these tools.

-Now let's add tool nodes to manage:
+### Add tool nodes

 1. Press **Add node** in the bottom menu.
 Find and click **Gmail...** app.
 Use the search field to find it easy.
 1. Choose the **Create Draft** node.
 1. Repeat the process for the **Find Email** node.
 1. Add the following nodes in a similar way:

-    * **List Events** and **Create Event** nodes from **Google Calendar...** app.
+    * **List Events** and **Create Event** nodes from the **Google Calendar...** app.
-    * **List uncompleted tasks** and **Create Task** nodes from **Todoist...** app.
+    * **List uncompleted tasks** and **Create Task** nodes from the **Todoist...** app.
-    * **Create Chat Completion** from **AI: Perplexity...** app.
+    * **Create Chat Completion** from the **AI: Perplexity...** app.
 The assistant will use it to search for an information in the internet.

 1. Connect the **AI Agent** node with every tool node.
 You should get a layout like in the image below.